Best Ski Boots Reviewed

 Ski boot liners are there to insulate your feet, protect them from the hard casing and provide a comfortable fit within a rigid frame.

-Some models of ski boot allow you to put the boot liners into an oven to soften the materials, so they can be molded more precisely around the contours of your foot.
+Some models of ski boots allow you to put the boot liners into an oven to soften the materials, so they can be molded more precisely around the contours of your foot.

 The power strap is the large velcro strap above all the buckles, at the top of your boot.
 The strap allows you to secure the cuff around your leg for a better fit.
 This reduces negative space and improves your ability to transfer energy through your boot and into your skis.